 - Grab the other end firmly with your hands and keep your arms straight behind your head.

-- Pull the band all the way from face to chest until your pecs are entirely engaged.
+- Pull the band from face to chest until your pecs are fully engaged.

 Workout | Reps | Sets |